murchandamus/bips/bip-update-process.md

   them with the BIP number
 - List of acceptable licenses was reduced to the ones previously used

-### Updates to existing BIPs should this BIP get merged
+### Updates to existing BIPs should this BIP be activated

+#### Previous BIP Process

+This BIP supersedes BIP 2 as the guideline for the BIP process.
+BIP 2 is considered obsolete.

+#### BIP types

+Standards Track BIPs and eligible Informational BIPs are assigned the Specification type.
+The Standards Track type is considered obsolete.
+Specification BIPs use the Layer header rules specified in [BIP 123](BIP-0123.mediawiki).

 #### Comments